China adopts new law on family education promotion

 The law bans parents from placing an excessive academic burden on their children, stating the guardians of minors should appropriately organize childrens' time for study, rest, recreation and physical exercise.

-Parents are also required to play their part in preventing their children from becoming addicted to the internet.
+Parents are also required to play their part in preventing their children from being addicted to the internet.

+Pinning high hopes on their children, a large number of Chinese parents would bend over backward to help their kids succeed.
+They are willing to fork out 200 yuan (about 31 U.S. dollars) or more for a 45-minute tutoring class to help children score high in tests.

+Weighed down by workload, Chinese students are facing increasing incidence of myopia, more sleep deprivation and poor fitness that worry many.

 Photos